3,600 words. Reading time: ~13 minutes.

 So 20% body fat (~30% for women) seems to be the ‘magical’ cut-off point.
 If you get fatter than that you’ll likely start to accumulate more visceral fat and become less sensitive to insulin.

-Since many serious trainees (and I suppose the current reader) are leaner than 20% body fat, they probably don’t carry that much visceral fat around, so shouldn’t worry about it too much.
+Since many serious trainees (and I suppose you, the reader) are around or leaner than 20% body fat, they probably don’t carry that much visceral fat around, so shouldn’t worry about it too much.

 But let’s imagine that insulin sensitivity does improve all to way until you can count your ribs.
 Will it help you gain more muscle and less fat during a bulk?